I had originally planned on doing the second post in my series on professional ghosting today.

 It’s about creating a relationship of trust and leading your client down the best path based on your insight and expertise.

-But there is a right and wrong way to lead a client.
+But there is a right way and a wrong way to lead a client.

 The art of negotiation and strategic compromise are two of the most important skills a client service professional can have.

-Nor is it about bull-dozing your way through a situation in an aggressive (or passive aggressive) manner.
+Nor is it about bulldozing your way through a situation in an aggressive (or passive-aggressive) manner.

 Negotiation is about guiding.

-Successful Negotiation is Client Focused
+Successful Negotiation is Client-focused

 Here are four important tenants of a successful client “negotiation” process: